FreshRSS/FreshRSS/docs/en/internationalization.md

 $ make i18n-format
 ```

 It will remove the comments on the lines that you've changed, and will reformat the file correctly.
-If you've made some mistakes, it will fix them by itself or it will tell you it can't (well… the command will dramatically fail without any damage, don't worry).
+If you've made any mistakes, it will fix them automatically or it will tell you it can't (well… the command will dramatically fail without any damage, don't worry).

 The strings to translate can be easily found in the translations files thanks to the tag we spoke about at the end of the previous section.
 Indeed, it indicates to our tools that the strings are not translated yet.
 This means you can find them with Git.
 For instance for the Greek language: